 Most CMO tranches provide investors with monthly interest payments.
 Additionally, principal payments are returned on a monthly basis over the life of the security.
 Since most other fixed income investments (Treasuries, Agencies, and Corporates) offer only semi-annual payments of interest, income-oriented investors can benefit from the more frequent cash flows of CMOs.What are the Risks of Investing Into CMOs?

-All income based securities are subject to interest rate risks.
-In the 1980’s, when interest rates rose above 10%, some bonds and CMOs lost 25 to 40 % of their value regardless of the fact that these securities were “insured” and “AAA rated”.
-However, CMOs often have much less upside potential than bonds because when interest rates rise, investors usually re-finance their mortgages which cause higher paying CMOs to carry little premium in the market place.
+However, CMOS often have much less upside potential than bonds because when interest rates rise, investors usually re-finance their mortgages which causes higher-paying CMOs to carry a little premium in the marketplace.
 This is often referred to as the “heads you lose, tails I win” character of CMOs.
 Longer tranches and accrual tranches, such as Z-bonds, tend to have the greatest interest rate risk exposure.

-While some (but not all) CMOs are protected from default loss by governmental and/or private insurance, there are many risks inherit to CMOs.
+While some (but not all) CMOs are protected from default loss by governmental and/or private insurance, there are many risks inherent by CMOs.
 Insurance on underlying mortgage payments and AAA ratings on CMOs can often be very misleading to investors who are led to believe that CMOs are “safe” investments.

-During the early 2000’s, many lenders originated loans including “adjustable rates loans”, “teaser rate loans”, “negative amortization loans”, low credit score (Sub-Prime Mortgages), et cetera.
+During the early 2000s, many lenders originated loans including “adjustable rates loans”, “teaser rate loans”, “negative amortization loans”, the low credit scores (Sub-Prime Mortgages), et cetera.
 Many such sub-prime loans were packaged into CMOs and other pools and sold to investors.
-By 2006, when real estate began to stagnate, many investors began learn why these securities fit into the “toxic waste” category – that is – worse than “junk”!
+By 2006, when real estate began to stagnate, many investors began to learn why these securities fit into the “toxic waste” category – that is – worse than “junk”!